ls1intum/Artemis/docs/admin/setup/distributed.rst

     .. note::

         - Make sure that option "Expose daemon on tcp://localhost:2375 without TLS" is enabled.
-This can be found under Settings > General in the Docker Desktop settings.
+This can be found under Settings > General in the Docker Desktop.

 #.
 Start the docker containers by running the following command: